pomber/didact/readme.md

 Didact is still under development 🚧.
 Nevertheless, the current version should be able to at least support the [todo-mvc sample](https://github.com/hexacta/didact/tree/master/examples/todomvc) (ported from Preact).

+More documentation and a step-by-step guide to the code coming soon...

 ## Usage

 Install it with npm or yarn: